danionescu0/home-automation/README.md

 * An electric roller blade will start from 50$ [here](http://www.ebay.com/sch/i.html?_odkw=electric+courtains&_osacat=0&_from=R40&_trksid=p2045573.m570.l1313.TR0.TRC0.H0.Xelectric+roller+blinds.TRS0&_nkw=electric+roller+blinds&_sacat=0)

-**Limitations:**

-* The current bluetooth communication method has a limitation to 7 connected devices, so i've implemented a communication strategy in paralel using HC-12 serial module
-* Light switches and remote wall socket do not have built in security, the signal can be clonned

 **Technical overwiew**

 This project uses the following technollogies, concepts and tools: